Explore the Differences between Smoke Testing and Sanity Testing in detail with examples:

-Following is a diagrammatic representation of their differences:
+Given below is a diagrammatic representation of their differences:

-- This testing originated in the hardware testing practice of turning on a new piece of hardware for the first time and considering it a success if it does not catch fire and smoke.
+- This testing originated in the hardware testing practice of turning on a new piece of hardware for the first time and considering it a success if it does not catch fire or smoke.
 In the software industry, this testing is a shallow and wide approach whereby all the areas of the application without getting into too deep, is tested.

 - This testing is conducted to ensure whether the most crucial functions of a program are working, but not bothering with the finer details.
 (Such as build verification).

-- This testing is a normal health check up to the build of an application before taking it to test in depth.
+- This testing is a normal health check-up to the build of an application before taking it to test in-depth.

 - A sanity test is a narrow regression test that focuses on one or a few areas of functionality.
-Sanity testing is usually narrow and deep.
+Sanity Testing is usually narrow and deep.